Independent Autism Advice Limited

 My progression into education began over fifteen years ago, when I supported children on the autism spectrum with extreme demand avoidance.
 After training to be a teacher, I taught in both mainstream and special schools, and as a specialist teacher for a local authority.

-I tailor and deliver bespoke training and workshops, developing the skills of individuals to support and meet the needs of children and young people on the autism spectrum, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
+I tailor and deliver bespoke training and workshops, developing the skills of individuals to support and meet the needs of autistic children and young people, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
 For over two years I delivered the Autism Education Trust (AET) schools programme for a local authority, sharing good autism practice and personal experiences.

 Working with individuals and groups, I aim to develop the understanding of autistic children/young people, respecting their values and interests, whilst incorporating aspects of evidence-based practice, such as Educating and Supporting Girls with Asperger’s And Autism by Victoria Honeybourne or Exploring Feelings by Tony Attwood;

-Through observation, assessment and analysis, detailed recommendations and reports are provided to support the positive inclusion of a child/young person in their learning environment.
+Through observation, assessment and analysis, detailed recommendations and reports can be provided to support the positive inclusion of an autistic child/young person in their learning environment.
 Reports and advice may be used in the ‘assess, plan, do, review’ process, for the development of ILPs, EHCPs and to support Annual Reviews.
 Detailed reports include liaising with key adults, using observations, informal and/or standardised assessments, alongside working with relevant professional agencies, to ensure the needs of the child/young person are supported.